 From 6 April 2017, the income tax and National Insurance contributions (NICs) advantages where benefits in kind are provided through salary sacrifice arrangements (described in the Finance Act 2017 (FA 2017) as ‘optional remuneration arrangements’) are largely withdrawn.
 Guidance on optional remuneration arrangements from 6 April 2017 starts at EIM44000.
 The new optional remuneration provisions make no changes to the underlying salary sacrifice principle, but do change how the benefit is taxed.
 Subject to some transitional arrangements, all benefits provided under an optional remuneration agreement will be taxed at the higher of the standard benefit in kind value valuation (usually the cost to the employer except for certain benefits) or the salary sacrificed.
 However, note that the new rules do not apply to pension contributions, childcare vouchers, workplace nurseries, directly employer contracted childcare, cycle to work or cars with CO2 emissions of 75 g/km or less.

-The main practical steps involved in implementing a salary sacrifice arrangement are:
+The main practical steps involved in implementing a salary

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.